Study options

 Description

 Technological advancements have a major impact on human health and wellbeing.
 There is an increasing need for experts who develop technologies and methodologies that can help shape and equalise healthcare systems, lower the production costs of medicine, advance diagnostics and therapeutics, and simply put, get people to live healthier and better lives.
 To meet the demands of rapidly growing and constantly evolving health and wellbeing sectors, the Master's Programme in Life Science Technologies educates a new generation of engineers, researchers and entrepreneurs who are all committed to creating a lasting impact on people’s lives.
-Upon graduating from the Master’s Programme in Life Science Technologies, graduates will have:
+Upon graduating from the Master’s Programme in Life Science Technologies, graduates will:

 • have relevant fundamental and applied knowledge and competencies within the specialization area as well as a good overview of current and emerging technologies and methodologies in the field of life sciences.